beiko-lab/arete/docs/output.md

 [Integron Finder](https://github.com/gem-pasteur/Integron_Finder) is a bioinformatics tool to find integrons in bacterial genomes.

-### VIBRANT
+### PhiSpy

 <details markdown="1">
 <summary>Output files</summary>

-- `annotation/vibrant/`
+- `annotation/phispy/`
-  - `${sample_id}/` : VIBRANT results will be in one directory per genome.
+  - `${sample_id}/` : PhiSpy results will be in one directory per genome.

-See the [VIBRANT documentation](https://github.com/AnantharamanLab/VIBRANT/blob/master/output_explanations.pdf) for an extensive description of the output.
+See the [PhiSpy documentation](https://github.com/linsalrob/PhiSpy#output-files) for an extensive description of the output.

 </details>

-[VIBRANT](https://github.com/AnantharamanLab/VIBRANT) is a tool for automated recovery and annotation of bacterial and archaeal viruses, determination of genome completeness, and characterization of viral community function from metagenomic assemblies.
+[PhiSpy](https://github.com/linsalrob/PhiSpy) is a tool for identification of prophages in Bacterial (and probably Archaeal) genomes.
+Given an annotated genome it will use several approaches to identify the most likely prophage regions.

 ### Panaroo